Skip to content

 Jute Yoga Mats

 Jute yoga mats are natural, biodegradable, and provide a non-slip surface with good grip even when wet.
+Usually these are heat bonded onto a base fabric for grip to surfaces, such as resin or rubber.

 Pros: